Arnold Escher von der Linth (1807–1872)

 Excerpt from "Tagebüchern der geologischen Exkursionen und Reisen" (Diaries of Geological Excursions and Journeys, 1833–1866, Vol. II, p.
 292.

 ETH-Bibliothek, ETH Zurich University Archives (Hs 04 a:245).

 Although one of the "forefathers" of Swiss Alpine geology, Arnold Escher produced very few publications – again due to his modest character fraught with self-doubt.
 The majority of his research can be found in his notes and diaries, which are illustrated with numerous sketches and colour drawings.
 As Escher always generously made his hand-drawn pictures available to his students and friends, his scientific achievements also live on in their publications

 Information on the life and work of Arnold Escher von der Linth is available in the biographical file in the ETH-Zurich University Archives.
 The biography written by his friend and colleague Oswald Heer entitled "Arnold Escher von der Linth.
 Lebensbild eines Naturforschers" (Zurich, 1873, with catalogue of works) and "Erinnerungen an Arnold Escher von der Linth" (Memories of Arnold Escher von der Linth) by his student Albert Heim, published in theVerhandlungen der Schweizerischen Naturforschenden Gesellschaft, 1896, pp. 1–26 are also worth mentioning.
-Both works can be ordered via the Knowledge Portal.
+Both works can be ordered via ETH Library's Search Portal (external link).